Prediction of Cross-Fitness for Adaptive Evolution to Different Environmental Conditions: Consequence of Phenotypic Dimensional Reduction: Prediction of cross-resistance by phenotypic constraint

 In this section, we adopt cells that have already evolved as in the previous section, achieved the phenotypic constraint, and then studied the evolution of adaptation to novel environmental stresses.
 This corresponds to the short-term adaptive evolution in laboratory experiments.
 Using this setup, we computed the cross-fitness, that is, the fitness of a cell that has evolved to adapt to an environmental stress $\boldsymbol{E^{(1)}}$, exposed to another environmental stress $\boldsymbol{E^{(2)}}$, and we show that the cross-fitness can be predicted by phenotypic constraints in a low-dimensional subspace.

-The fitness $\mu_s$ under stress $\boldsymbol{E}$ used in the evolutionary simulations in this section is given by:
+In this section, we used the fitness $\mu_0(\boldsymbol{E})$ (see Eq.\ref{eq:mu_m}) in the evolutionary simulations.
 Evolution with this fitness requires that the appropriate target pattern $\boldsymbol{t^{(0)}}$ be realized in response to the input signal $\boldsymbol{\eta^{(0)}}$ in the presence of environmental stress $\boldsymbol{E}$.
 Although $\boldsymbol{\eta^{(0)}}$ and $\boldsymbol{t^{(0)}}$ were used here, the qualitative results did not change when the other pairs of input signals and target gene response patterns were adopted.
 We calculated the fitness with one input-target relationship, assuming evolution under a constant environment over a short period, such as laboratory evolution.